-The good news is that wrinkles are typically part of the charm of using tissue paper and add a little character to your surface.
+The good news is that wrinkles are typically part of the charm of using tissue paper and adding a little character to your surface.
 Mod Podge tissue paper carefully so that it doesn’t tear.

 Cut out your paper or whatever it is that you are planning to decoupage.

 Experiment with design elements to determine the layout of your piece.
-Add interest to your design by using large and small pieces, layering and overlapping elements and coordinating colors.
+Add interest to your design by using large and small pieces, layering and overlapping elements, and coordinating colors.